oasislinux/oasis/README.md

 ## QEMU

-If you'd like to give oasis for a spin without installing it yourself, there is a QEMU image available [here][qemu-image].
+If you'd like to give oasis a try without installing it yourself, there is a QEMU image available [here][qemu-image].

-Inside the archive are the root filesystem (`root.qcow2`), a Linux kernel (`bzImage`), and a script to launch qemu (`run`).
+Inside the archive are the root filesystem, a Linux kernel, and a script to launch qemu.
 There is also `README.md` with some information about how to use it.
 In short, use `./run` to launch in graphical mode, and `./run -s` to launch in serial mode.

 [qemu-image]: https://patchouli.sr.ht/builds.sr.ht/artifacts/~mcf/356456/5af47a3cf086151c/oasis-qemu.tar.xz